"American Southwest"

 of the Sonoran Desert, and the intense layering of light reflections climbing up the mountains create a colorful background for

-this playful pony folded from metallic paper.
+this southwest cowgirl and her playful pony (which is folded from metallic paper).

 The various rich orange and red earth colors